Acura Extended Warranty: Cost, Coverage and Plans

 Is an Acura extended warranty worth it?

-Even though they’re cheap, an Acura Care VSC probably isn’t worth it, and we’ll explain why.
+Even though they’re relatively cheap, an Acura Care VSC probably isn’t worth it, and we’ll explain why.
 Extended warranties have various pros and cons, but generally speaking, you’ve got a better chance of your extended warranty being worth it if:

 1. Your vehicle isn’t reliable.